|UPDATED: March 24, 2017|

-Notification that a potential disruption is imminent or has occurred; usually includes a directive to act or standby.
+Notification that a potential disruption is imminent or has occurred.

 A site held in readiness for use during/following an invocation of business or disaster recovery plans to continue urgent and important activities of an organization.